Cohomological Hall algebras and perverse coherent sheaves on toric Calabi-Yau 3-folds: Introduction

-We expect that there exists the notion of ``generalized root system" associated to the above data, which characterizes the Drinfeld double of the (equivariant spherical) COHA algebraically as the Cartan doubled Yangian of this root system.
-The root system is a subset in the topological K-theory of the category $\Mod\calA_0$ (lattice $\Gamma$ in the notation of \cite{KS2}) endowed with a bilinear form.
-There is a notion of simple root (in the case of quivers with potential they correspond to the vertices of the quiver), the notion of real and imaginary roots.
-We will discuss generalized root systems in more detail in the future publications, but we will use the above terminology without quotations in this paper.
-Geometrically, the Drinfeld double is expected to act on the cohomology of the moduli space of perverse coherent system of $X$ in the sense of \cite{Nagao,NN}.
-These actions factor through those of the so-called shifted Yangians.
-We also give a prediction for the shift (see \S~\ref{subsec:shiftedYangian_expectation}).
-In particular, the shift depends on the moduli problem and the choice of stability conditions.
-Representations similar to ours in the case of ``quiver Yangian" were considered recently in \cite{LY}.
+Some basic properties of the Drinfeld double of the (equivariant spherical) COHA are summarized below \S~\ref{subsec:intr_double}.
+From the perspective of the above-mentioned analogy with quantized Kac-Moody algebras, we expect that there exists the notion of ``generalized root system" associated to the above data of toric manifold.
+Then the Drinfeld double is characterized algebraically as the so-called Cartan doubled Yangian of this root system.
+The root system is a subset in the topological $K$-group of the category $\Mod\calA_0$ (lattice $\Gamma$ in the notation of \cite{KS2}) endowed with a bilinear form.
+There is a notion of simple root (in the case of quivers with potential they correspond to the vertices of the quiver), the notion of real and imaginary roots. {In particular, when $X$ is the toric Calabi-Yau resolution of the singularity given by equation $xy = z^mw^n$, one obtains the root system of the affine Lie super algebra $\widehat{\mathfrak{gl}(m|n)}$}.
+We will discuss generalized root systems in more detail in the future publications, but we will use the above terminology without further comments in this paper.

+Geometrically, the Drinfeld double of COHA is expected to act on the cohomology of the moduli space of perverse coherent systems of $X$ in the sense of \cite{Nagao,NN}.
+The action factors through the one of the so-called shifted Yangian{, which is a generalization to our version of root system of the notion studied earlier by Finkelberg and others \cite{Finetal}.
+In this paper, we give a prediction for the shift in the shifted Yangian in terms of a certain intersection number (see \S~\ref{subsec:shiftedYangian_expectation})}.
+In particular, the shift depends on the moduli problem and the choice of stability condition.
+Representations similar to some of those discussed in this paper were considered recently in the case of ``quiver Yangian" in \cite{LY}.
+In the rest of the Introduction we are going to give more details to some of our results.